apitoolkit/apitoolkit-landing/docs/sdks/databases/postgres/index.md

 # Integrating APItoolkit with PostgreSQL

-This guide demonstrates how to integrate APItoolkit with PostgreSQL database operations using OpenTelemetry to monitor database performance and identify issues.
+This guide demonstrates how to integrate APItoolkit with PostgreSQL databases using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes to your applications.

 ```=html
 <hr>